Sitecore/Helix.Docs/helix/principles/templates/references.rst

 ``Templates``.
 This static class is located in the root namespace for the module.
 This makes it easy to explicitly reference a template in the business logic or views of the module and makes it easier to discover references to a template or field.
-The conventions define this as a static class to clearly signal the ``Templates`` type's unique function as a constants holder only, following the `conventions for Constants in the Microsoft C# Programming Guide <https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/how-to-define-constants>`__.
+The conventions define this as a static class to follow the `conventions for Constants in the Microsoft C# Programming Guide <https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/how-to-define-constants>`__, as it indicates that the type can only contain static members, including constants, and cannot be mistakenly instantiated or derived from.

 The ``Templates`` static class should have a nested static class for each template which each contains an ID member and a nested static class, Fields, which